gianlucagiudice/ViT-from-scratch/README.md

 # Visual Transformer (ViT) from scratch: Implementing  "An Image is Worth 16x16 Words"

-This repository delves deep into the transformer architecture, focusing on its use in computer vision The implementation is based on the paper ["An Image is Worth 16x16 Words"](https://arxiv.org/abs/2010.11929) and has been crafted entirely from scratch for educational purposes.
-Additionally, the performance of the Visual Transformer has been compared with a ResNet18 model to provide a comprehensive evaluation of its capabilities.
+This repository explores the transformer architecture, focusing on its use in computer vision.
+The implementation is based on the paper ["An Image is Worth 16x16 Words"](https://arxiv.org/abs/2010.11929) and has been crafted entirely from scratch for educational purposes.
+Additionally, the performance of the Visual Transformer has been compared to a ResNet18 model to provide a comprehensive evaluation of its capabilities.

 ## 🌐 Introduction to Transformer Architecture